Tensor PCA for Factor Models: Tensor PCA

 \section{Tensor PCA}

-In this section, we introduce the TPCA algorithm to estimate a tensor factor model.
-We begin by explaining the process of unfolding in the first subsection.
-The next one discusses the identification issues.
-We present the estimation algorithm in the third subsection.
-The final subsection covers the asymptotic properties---rates of consistency and large sample distributions---for the TPCA estimator of loadings/factors.
+In this section, we consider two tensor PCA (TPCA) algorithms to estimate the Tucker tensor factor model in equation~(\ref{eq:tucker}).
+We begin by discussing the sufficient identifying conditions and present a simple TPCA algorithm.
+We argue that the simple TPCA is optimal when factors are strong in the second subsection.
+The third subsection describes an improved iterative alternating least-squares algorithm and discusses the improvements for the weak factor model.
+The next subsection provides the large sample distributions for loadings/factors estimated with simple TPCA.